 Did you know that you can use nut butter to replace flour in some baking recipes?

 The result is amazing!
-In fact, these keto peanut butter chocolate chip cookies are a perfect example.
+In fact, this peanut butter cookie recipe is a perfect example.
 They’re delicious with a soft texture and just a bit of crunch from the chocolate chips and peanuts.

 There is no coconut flour, almond flour, or flour of any kind in these keto cookies.
 The only non-traditional ingredient is low carb sweetener, which most of us have on hand anyway.
 The rest of the recipe calls for everyday common ingredients.

+- Make is allergy free.
 Have an allergy to peanuts?
 You can simply replace the peanut butter with any other kind of nut butter and leave out the peanuts.
+They taste great with either almond butter or sunflower seed butter.

 Ready to see how easy it is to make these delicious treats?
 All you have to do is mix the batter, spoon onto a cookie sheet, and toss them in the oven!

-- Prepare peanut butter cookie dough.
-In a medium bowl, mix together peanut butter, sweetener, salt, and eggs until the ingredients are well combined.
+In a large mixing bowl, combine the peanut butter, sweetener, salt, and eggs until the ingredients are well combined.

-- Add chocolate chips.
-Stir chocolate chips into the batter.
+Stir the chocolate baking chips into the batter.
 Chopped peanuts can be added too.

 You can store your keto peanut butter chocolate chip cookies in the refrigerator for up to a week or in the freezer for several months.
-You can double or triple the recipe to have enough to last for a while!
+Just put them in an airtight container.
+You can even double or triple the recipe to have enough to last for a while!

 - Keto Chewy Chocolate Chip Cookies are soft, buttery, and a guilt-free way to enjoy a classic!